yawningmoney/twitter-mcp/README.md

 ## 2. Architecture

-The MCP server will be built using TypeScript and Node.js, following the structure of the other MCPs analyzed.
-It will use the Twitter API for core functionalities, Firecrawl for scraping tweet information, and the Klout API for Klout scores.
+The MCP server was built using TypeScript and Node.js, following the same structure as the other MCPs we reviewed.
+It uses the Twitter API for core functionality, Firecrawl to collect tweet information, and the Klout API for Klout scores.

 ## 3. Authentication

-The server will require the following API keys.
-Only the Twitter API Key and Secret are mandatory.
+The server requires the following API keys.
+Only the API Key and Twitter Secret are required.

 *   **Twitter API Key (Required):** You can get this from the [Twitter Developer Portal](https://developer.twitter.com/en/portal/projects-and-apps).
 *   **Twitter API Secret Key (Required):** You can get this from the [Twitter Developer Portal](https://developer.twitter.com/en/portal/projects-and-apps).